MohammedRehanAlam/AI-THub/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Please ensure your code follows the project's coding standards and includes appropriate tests.
+Please ensure your code:
+- Follows the project's coding standards
+- Includes appropriate tests
+- Updates documentation as needed
+- Passes all linting and type checks

 ## License